Skip to content

 Senior Research Assistant

-Selena Cho is a senior research assistant at CCRC working on the Virginia Workforce Recovery, CUNY Corequisites, and Regional Education Laboratory Northwest projects.
-Cho conducts qualitative research on students’ experiences in college, student supports, faculty learning and engagement, and partnerships between community colleges and four-year institutions.
-She is especially dedicated to elevating students’ perspectives and voices to play a larger role in the research, practice, and reform that shape their educational experiences.
+Selena Cho is a senior research assistant at CCRC working on the CUNY Corequisites, Ohio Strong Start in Science, and Scaling Shortened Academic Terms projects.
+At CCRC, Cho has conducted qualitative research on students’ college experiences, curricular reform, reform implementation and scaling, student supports, faculty learning and engagement, and pathways from two-year colleges to four-year institutions and/or careers.
+She is especially dedicated to elevating students’ perspectives to play a larger role in the research and practices that shape their educational experiences.

-Cho holds a master’s degree in education policy from Teachers College, Columbia University, specializing in qualitative research methods.
-She holds a bachelor’s degree in political science from Yale University, where her thesis research focused on the racialized historical and political development of vocational postsecondary education in the South.
-Cho was also a member of the Education Studies Scholar Program at Yale, for which her capstone project focused on the importance of place-based history education and developed a place-based curriculum about the history of school desegregation in her Florida hometown.
+Cho holds a master’s degree in education policy from Teachers College, Columbia University, with a specialization in data analysis and research methods.
+She holds a bachelor’s degree in political science from Yale University.
+Cho was also a member of the Education Studies Scholar Program at Yale.

 November 2024